postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/versioning-an-api/api-versions.md

 To publish a version, you must connect your API to a [remote or local Git repository](/docs/designing-and-developing-your-api/versioning-an-api/versioning-an-api-overview/).
 After you publish a version, you can keep working on your API and make more changes.
 Your consumers will continue to see the published version of your API until you publish a new version.

 > **How are versions and releases different in Postman v10?** In Postman v9, versions were major iterations of your API you could work on at the same time.
-In Postman v10, versions are static representations of your API that consumers can reference (like releases in Postman v9).
-If you need to work on more than one major iteration of your API in Postman v10, create multiple APIs.
+In Postman v10, published versions are static representations of your API that consumers can reference (like releases in Postman v9).
+If you need to work on more than one major iteration of your API in Postman v10, create separate APIs.

 ## Contents